DSprtn/GTFO_VR_Plugin/README.md

 	Customized user interface for VR

+	Fully configurable in-game and in an external config file with lots of customization options (If you're missing any options, let me know!)

 	Main menu, map UI and terminal working correctly in VR

 	Support for single or double handed aiming, gun stocks